 If you have taken fewer than two years of college-level German or the equivalent, you enroll in English-taught IES Abroad courses.
 If you have advanced-level German language proficiency, you may enroll in a combination of German- and English taught courses or all German-taught IES Abroad courses.
 If your German is at an advanced level, and scheduling allows, you can enroll in partner university courses.

 You create your academic experience by selecting from the following required and optional program components:

 IES Abroad German course (required, 4 credits)

-English-taught IES Abroad Music courses (3-4 credits)
+IES Abroad Music courses (at least one required, 3-4 credits)

-German-taught courses at partner universities (3 credits)
+German-taught courses at Universität Wien (3 credits)